silverstripe/silverstripe-versioned-snapshots/README.md

 * run `dev/build flush=all`
 * run `dev/tasks/migrate-fluent-object-hash-task`, run via CLI

+### Recalculate hashes

+Object hashes may be out of date.
+It's recommended to update them otherwise pre-update history items may not show in the history viewer.
+Run `dev/tasks/recalculate-hashes-task`, run via CLI

+This dev task supports Fluent out of the box,

 ## Semantic versioning

 This library follows [Semver](http://semver.org).
 According to Semver,